Rules and Regulations for Doctoral Programs

 Ph.D. advisory committee requirements:

 - The committee must have four members (including the Chair), all of whom must be members of the Graduate Faculty of Auburn University.

-- At least two committee members, including the Chair (a.k.a. "major professor"), must be members (not adjunct) of the Department of Psychology faculty.
+- At least two committee members, including the Chair (a.k.a. "major professor"), must be members (not adjunct) of the Department of Psychological Sciences faculty.

 - At least three committee members (including the Chair) must be "Level 2" Graduate Faculty (meaning they are authorized to direct doctoral students).

 Note: When submitting the dissertation draft to the Graduate School for pre-defense review, the student, in consultation with the Major Professor, designates a University Reader (aka “Outside Reader”).
-The University Reader serves in addition to the 4-member advisory committee in the review and defense of the dissertation and must be a member (Level 0, 1 or 2) of the Graduate Faculty of Auburn University from outside of the Psychology department.
+The University Reader serves in addition to the 4-member advisory committee in the review and defense of the dissertation and must be a member (Level 0, 1 or 2) of the Graduate Faculty of Auburn University from outside of the Department of Psychological Sciences.